microsoft/Windows-IoT-Samples/Potentiometer/CS/README.md

 * We start by retrieving the default GPIO controller on the device with the **GpioController.GetDefault()** function.

-* Since we connected the LED to GPIO 4, we open this pin on the GPIO controller.
+* Since we connected the LED to GPIO 0, we open this pin on the GPIO controller.

 * Finally we write a default value to the pin before setting it as output.

 Next, we initialize the SPI bus.
-This allows the RPi2 or RPi3 to communicate with the ADC to read in potentiometer positions.
+This allows the UPBOARD to communicate with the ADC to read in potentiometer positions.

 ```csharp
 private async Task InitSPI()